 Here are some strategies for making sure that technology funding remains a priority for your school district during uncertain economic times:

 Consult with the RIGHT people

 There is no shortage of consultants and companies that specialize in helping school districts seek funding for technology including E-Rate dollars.
-However, many of these companies charge significant fees and really just help you push your application through the system rather than help provide you with a valuable solution.
-Companies like Samsung Wireless will not only consult with you to ensure your E-Rate application is successful but will provide you with a variety of solutions designed to ensure a successful technology implementation.
+However, many of these companies charge significant fees and really just help you push your application through the system rather than helping to provide you with a valuable solution.
+Companies like Samsung Wireless will not only consult with you to ensure your E-Rate application is successful but will also provide you with a variety of solutions designed to ensure a successful technology implementation.

 Seek Education/Business Partnerships

 Numerous technology companies are seeking opportunities to partner with school districts to test new products or provide wireless access for schools in an effort to close the digital divide.
 If you are opening a new school or refurbishing an older campus, there are businesses who are willing to invest in the infrastructure and increase the technology access of those buildings as a way to provide positive exposure and connection with the school community.
 Be willing to seek these partnerships and be open to a prosperous relationship.